VermeilChan/MetalSlug6Font/README.md

   sudo pacman -S python3
   ```

-## Usage

-1. Input your desired text to transform it into the Metal Slug font style.
+**Using the Metal Slug Font**
+1. Upon running the program, you will be prompted to choose a font.
+2. Choose a font by entering a number from 1 to 5.
+3. Once you've chosen your font, the available color options will depend on your selection.
+4. Enter one of the following color options based on the font you've chosen:
+5. For some fonts, type `Blue` for the color Blue.
+6. For specific fonts, type `Orange-1` for Orange 1.
+7. For other fonts, type `Orange-2` for Orange 2.
-2. The generated image will be saved to your desktop.
+8. The generated image will be saved to your desktop.

 ## Contributing